JeffersonLab/jmyapi/README.md

 ---

 ## Overview
 The Jeffeson Lab [EPICS](https://en.wikipedia.org/wiki/EPICS) archiver is named MYA, and was designed with command line and C++ APIs.
 This library provides a native Java API for querying MYA.
-If you are looking for a quick and easy way to obtain Archiver data see: [Public MYA Web Service](https://epicsweb.jlab.org/myquery/), which is built using this API plus [myquery](https://github.com/JeffersonLab/myquery).
+If you are looking for a quick and easy way to obtain MYA data see: [Public MYA Web Service](https://epicsweb.jlab.org/myquery/), which is built using this API plus [myquery](https://github.com/JeffersonLab/myquery).

 ## Quick Start with Compose
 1. Grab project